PeterC-alfaisal/likelihoodR/README.md

 The likelihood approach focusses on the observed data, using maximum likelihood for estimates, and calculates likelihood ratios for specific parameter values given the collected data.
-The log of a likelihood ratio is known as the support.
+The log of a likelihood ratio is known as the *support*.
 This statistic has distinct advantages.
 It represents the weight of evidence with a scale that ranges from positive to negative (indicating support for or against a hypothetical parameter value).
 Support values obtained from independent studies can simply be added together to give their combined support.
+Unlike *p* values, support values are insensitive to transforms.

+Support values give the relative strength of evidence for on hypothesis value versus another.
+They range from negative infinity to positive infinity.
+A support of 0 shows no support for either hypothesis, while a support of 1 represents weak evidence for the first hypothesis versus the second.
+A support of 2 represents moderate evidence, and is roughly equivalent to the 5% significance level in the frequentist approach.
+A support of 3 represents strong evidence and 4 represents extremely strong evidence.
+Negative values represent the same strength of evidence, except for the second hypothesis value versus the first.

 There are few statistical packages that implement the likelihood approach and which calculate support.
 I have created an R package called